GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 provides an overview of Chrome's progress along with discussion from other browser vendors.

-There's no immediate need for developer action, but if you make use of SharedWorker, Web Storage, IndexedDB, CacheStorage, FileSystem API(s), BroadcastChannel, Web Locks API, Storage Buckets, or other form of storage or communication API where you rely on accessing that data across multiple sites
+There's no immediate need for developer action, but if you use SharedWorker, Web Storage, IndexedDB, CacheStorage, FileSystem API(s), BroadcastChannel, Web Locks API, Storage Buckets, or other form of storage or communication API where you rely on accessing that data across multiple sites